 As I’ve mentioned numerous times throughout this blog, people with a form of Ehlers-Danlos Syndrome or Hypermobility Spectrum Disorders seriously win the bad health lottery when it comes to comorbidities, or conditions you have along with a primary condition.
+(Aka “co-occurring conditions”.)
 In fact, the list sometimes seems a little unreal, as it hardly seems possible a body could experience so much trouble.

-But again, if I didn’t have the pleasure of experiencing several of them myself, and observe over 6000 fellow patients daily in various online support groups with every variation on the theme, I would have trouble believing it too.
+But again, if I didn’t have the pleasure of experiencing several of them myself, and observe upwards of 10,000 fellow patients daily in various online support groups with every variation on the theme, I would have trouble believing it too.

 Mast Cell Activation Disorders

 I think it helps when you remember that collagen runs through 80% of the body, so affects virtually every system.
 To borrow a phrase from MCAD savvy Dr. Afrin, a la Occam’s Razor, “do you really think there are 57 different things wrong with your patient, or maybe just a couple underlying systemic conditions that might explain it all?”